axb157030/Tic-Tac-Toe-Game/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.1.

-I copied a lot of code from stackoverflow and https://flowbite.com/docs/forms/radio/ and https://tailwindcss.com
+I copied a lot of code from stackoverflow, https://flowbite.com/docs/forms/radio/, and https://tailwindcss.com

 ## Development server